 A stronger credit history will generally get you more favorable terms and a lower interest rate on your mortgage.
-The best practice is for future homebuyers to make timely payments on bills, credit cards, and loans for at least one year prior to stepping into homeownership.
+The best practice is for future homebuyers to make timely payments on bills, credit cards, and loans for at least one year before stepping into homeownership.

 Depending on the lender, the minimum credit score (FICO) requirements for loan qualification are often between 620 and 640.

 You can obtain both your credit score and credit history report from any of the three major credit report companies (TransUnion, Equifax, or Experian).
-You will want to verify there are not errors on your credit report and any recent derogatory items like late payments.
+You will want to verify there are no errors on your credit report and any new derogatory items like late payments.

-It is very important that you DO NOT apply for new credit in the few months leading up to your mortgage application!
-If you have, discuss with us what it is and we can assess what it will mean in terms of your ability to secure a mortgage.
+It is crucial that you DO NOT apply for new credit in the few months leading up to your mortgage application!
+If you have, discuss with us what it is, and we can assess what it will mean in terms of your ability to secure a mortgage.

 Down payment requirements will vary based on each type of mortgage product and your qualifications and eligibility.
 You could qualify for a no money down loan, but you should expect to cover other costs related to the loan.